 Typical Z candidate event.
 Mass plot of Z candidates.

-Since the W* is charged, it can only create one charged decay product; this conserves charge.
+Since the W is charged, it can only create one charged decay product; this conserves charge.
 Students identify W candidates as those with only one muon or antimuon track.
 The decay also creates a neutrino; this conserves momentum.
 The neutrino is not directly detected.
 To find if the possible W particle is a W+ or a W-, students use the curvature of the muon (or antimuon) track.
 A track with clockwise curvature indicates the positive charge carried by the antimuon after its decay from the W+.
 An anti-clockwise cuvature indicates the presence of a muon decaying from the W-.
 Students count and report the number of W+ and W- candidates.
 The total number of W+ candidates divided by the total number of W- candidates in the class yields a W+ to W- ratio.
 Students ignore the mass of these events

 Typical W- candidate event.